-The award-winning team at GGLO, a collaborative design firm in Seattle and Los Angeles, seeks a Senior Urban Designer.
+The award-winning team at GGLO, a collaborative design firm, seeks a Senior Urban Designer.

 Project work will require a focus on new urban development, transit-oriented development, revitalization and neighborhood redevelopment, comprehensive and small area plans and site-scale master planning.
-GGLO projects include large-site, multi-family-led developments, and re-imagination of former retail centers as new urban neighborhoods.
+GGLO projects include large-site, mixed-use environments, and re-imagination of existing developments as new urban neighborhoods.
 Additional project work includes developments at scale, like those contemplated by HUD’s past and future HOPE VI and CNI programs.

-Design and manage planning and urban design projects with strong design direction for complex, large-scale projects within an urban context.
+Design and manage planning and urban design projects, providing strong design direction for complex, large-scale projects within an urban context.

-Demonstrate understanding of design philosophy of projects and produce visual representation to support that philosophy.
+Demonstrate understanding of GGLO’s design philosophy of projects and produce visual representation to support that philosophy.

 Use research to compare buildings and sites, analyze the effects of design on surrounding fabrics, determine the location of programs, and explore possible building envelopes, materials, and building shape options.